atmdv/whosusing_statdk/README.md

   filter(Year==min(Year))
 ```

-So which private company has had most projects the past three years?
+So which private companies have had the most projects the past three years?

 ``` r
 most_projects <- distinct_projects %>%